saraheikonen/crop-diversity/README.md

 - Create total cropland mask rasters for main analysis with SPAM 2020 data (4), for supplementary analysis with SPAM 2005 (5) and SPAM 2010 data (6), and seasonal Safe Climatic Space (SCS) analysis
 - Create crop production rasters for maize and soybean with matching coverage for seasonal SCS analysis

 #### 3) step3_holdridge_download_data_missing_removed.m
 - Modified from code from Kummu et al. (7).
-Downloads present and future climate parameter data datafrom Worldclim (8) and preprocess for next analysis steps.
-Data can be preprosessed either for the main annual SCS analysis or for the supplementry analaysis with seasonal SCS.
+Downloads present and future climate parameter data data from Worldclim (8) and preprocess for next analysis steps.
+Data can be preprocessed either for the main annual SCS analysis or for the supplementary analysis with seasonal SCS.

 #### 4) step4_holdridge_define_classes.m
 -  Modified from code from Kummu et al. (7).
 Classifies global land area into Holdridge life zones.